spatie/laravel-disable-floc/README.md

 After you've installed the package via composer, you're done.
 There's no step two.

 This package will automatically register the `DisableFloc` middleware in the web group.
-The middleware will add a header to disable floc to all responses that have no `Permissions-Policy` header.
+The middleware will add a header `Permissions-Policy` that will effectively disable FLoC.
+This header will be applied to all responses that have no `Permissions-Policy` header.

 ## Testing